superkarn/superkarn.github.io/resume/index.markdown

 2012-09 → 2014-07
 **Chief Technology Officer**
 [ASR Pro](https://www.asrpro.com) (Acquired by Dealertrack)
-- Designed and architected projects
-- Built a remote-first culture
-- Hired and managed a distributed engineering team
-- Led the team and the company through an acquisition
+Led the engineering department of a startup, building one of the first fully electronic vehicle multi-point inspection software.
+Introduced and fostered a remote-first culture.
+Coordinated with Product, Sales, and Support to ensure the success of the company, which eventually ended with an acquisition.
+Even though the software had changed names through multiple acquisitions, it remained one of the best in its class.

 2008-11 → 2012-09
 **Lead Software Engineer**
 [AutoLoop](https://www.autoloop.com)
-- Developed a digital multipoint inspection and service tracking software for auto dealerships
+Developed a digital multi-point inspection and service tracking software for auto dealerships.
-- Created RESTful and SOAP APIs
-- Integrated with third party services

 2007-01 → 2008-05
 **Software Engineer**
 [Super Stock](https://www.superstock.com)
-- Maintained and improved stock photography ecommerce site
+Maintained and improved a stock photography e-commerce site.
-- Updated web application from classic ASP to ASP .NET

 2005-05 → 2007-01
 **Web Developer**
 [Clayton Kendall](https://www.claytonkendall.com)
-- Maintained and improved branding ecommerce site
+Maintained and improved an e-commerce site.
-- Developed a framework for branding customizations
-- Developed integrations with third party accounting software

 ## Education